 - Market entry analysis – Are there new market opportunities?

-All the industries can benefit from the use of Big Data: technology, telecommunications, banking and insurance, e-commerce, advertisement, logistics.
+All the industries can benefit from the use of Big Data in China: technology, telecommunications, banking and insurance, e-commerce, advertisement, logistics.
 For example, data on consumer tastes and activities can be collected from the payment service in WeChat to be analyzed to help online traditional industries such as finance and logistics, as explains Tencent Holdings’ CEO Pony Ma Huateng.
 JD.com uses big data to manage inventory and set efficient distribution routes.
 Alibaba’s Open Data Processing Service (ODPS) analyzes millions of transactions and has allowed to set up a highly effective loan service for small online businesses.
 For a small fee, retailers can also use Alibaba’s ODPS to identify trends and plan future campaigns to meet the exact requirements of their customers.
 Sales, marketing, operations, transportation, finance, and social media monitoring can all involve Big Data.

 To extract consumers insights from Big Data in China, data go through a three-step process:

-Big data in China on consumers are collected from
+Big data in China on consumers are collected from:

 - Search engines: Baidu 百度, Sogou 搜狗, 360 Search 360搜索